 RI-O13 To have regard to the Department of Environment, Community & Local Government Spatial Planning and National Roads Guidelines'.
-NRA documents 'Policy Statement on Development Management and Access to National Roads' and 'Traffic and Transport Assessment Guidelines'.

 4.7 Distributor/Relief Roads

 It is the policy of the Council to provide relief roads where necessary in the town and environs plan area.
 Development of these roads will bear in mind the needs of accessibility and road safety issues.
 These roads will divert traffic from the town centre and create new planned streets or link roads with restricted access.
 These roads can improve the public realm in the town and environs area with street furniture and planting and may be within Masterplan areas.
 These roads also provide an opportunity to plan for pedestrians and cyclists.
 These roads facilitate the orderly expansion of the town and environs area.